therowsee/RafaMusicBot/config/README.md

 ## Mandatory Vars

-- These are the minimum required vars need to setup to make Yukki Music Bot functional.
+- These are the minimum required vars need to setup to make DitxyzBot functional.

 1. `API_ID` : Get it from my.telegram.org
 2. `API_HASH`  : Get it from my.telegram.org
 3. `BOT_TOKEN` : Get it from [@Botfather](http://t.me/BotFather) in Telegram
-4. `MONGO_DB_URI` : Get mongo db [from here.](https://notreallyshikhar.gitbook.io/yukkimusicbot/deployment/mongodb)
+4. `MONGO_DB_URI` : Get mongo db [from here.](https://www.mongodb.com/cloud)
 5. `LOG_GROUP_ID` : You'll need a Private Group ID for this.
 Supergroup Needed with id starting from -100
 6. `MUSIC_BOT_NAME` : A name for your Music bot.
 7. `OWNER_ID` : Your Owner ID for managing your bot.